Let’s face it: Every entrepreneur wants to sell more products. This remains true of Knowledge Commerce professionals.

 You don’t want to wait, though.
 We’re offering a 14-day free trial so you can kick the tires and decide whether Kajabi will work for your business.
 Sign up to start building your first online course right now.

 Don’t just build the course, though.
 Promote it.
-Use the strategies above to make your sales more plentiful and to spread the word about your brand.
+Use the strategies and selling hacks above to make your sales more plentiful and to spread the word about your brand.

 Learning how to increase sales can help your business flourish regardless of your industry.
 The more you boost sales, the healthier your business becomes.